xanderex-sid/Rakumon/README.md

 2. Siddharth Mishra
 - 21je0918@iitism.ac.in ( If you need help creating and integrating your own RAG pipeline with the chat agent in the project. )

+Also, please make sure to add your own API keys as specified in the relevant files.

 ### STEPS

 1. If you have completed the 'Necessary Step' as provided above, First run the `query_service_agent.py` file.
 It will run the RAG pipeline.